 Corporate Governance Report

-The Board has drawn up the following report corresponding to the degree of application of the principles set out in the Code of Corporate Governance for the fiscal year ended December 31, 2019 pursuant to the CNV Rules (Sect.
-1, Title I, Chapter I of Part IV), in accordance with the text restated in 2013, as amended by CNV General Res.
+The Board has drawn up the following report corresponding to the application of the principles set out in the Code of Corporate Governance for the fiscal year ended December 31, 2020, under the CNV Rules (Sect.
+1, Title I, Chapter I of Part IV), by the text restated in 2013, as amended by CNV General Res.
 No. 797/19.

 i.
 The Company must be led by a professional and qualified Board of Directors, which will be in charge of laying the necessary foundations to guarantee the Company’s sustainable success.
 The Board is the guardian of the Company and the interests of all its shareholders.